 We will seek to create a diversified portfolio that will include first and second lien loans and long-term mezzanine debt by investing up to 5% of capital in each investment, although the investment sizes may be more or less then the targeted range.
 We also anticipate, to a lesser extent, making equity investments in private middle market companies.
+In this prospectus, we generally use the term "middle market" to refer to companies with annual EBITDA between \$5 million and \$50 million.
+EBITDA represents earnings before net interest expense, income taxes, depreciation and amortization.
 Each of these investments will generally be less than 5% of capital and made in conjunction with loans we make to these companies.
 We expect that our target portfolio over time will include both first and second lien loans and long-term mezzanine debt, and, to a lesser extent, private equity securities.
 In addition to originating investments, we may acquire investments in the secondary market.
-We may in the future consider securitizing certain of the portfolio investments out of a wholly-owned subsidiary, subject to our ability to satisfy the 1940 Act restrictions on BDCs, including the qualifying asset and leverage tests.
+In the interests of diversifying our sources of debt funding, we may in the future consider securitizing certain of the portfolio investments out of a wholly-owned subsidiary, subject to our ability to satisfy the 1940 Act restrictions on BDCs, including the qualifying asset and leverage tests.